At age 28, I went back to school.

 I messaged every AP coordinator in my area that I could find after using this site to find them.
 I explained to them my age, situation, plan, and my level of preparation.
 I think I messaged maybe 10.
 I remember 2 got back to me: one to tell me that it wasn’t possible because I’m a man and they’re an all-girls school, and another to tell me that she would allow it.

-Unfortunately, I didn’t score high enough to grab credit for anything, but it did teach me a valuable lesson: most of the rules and limitations are only suggestions.
-I don’t know if I’m the only adult student who thought of taking the AP exams to get credit, but based on everything I read and research, I’m likely one of the only ones to ever go through with it.
+I don’t know if I’m the only adult student who thought of taking the AP exams to get credit, but based on everything I read and researched, I’m likely one of the only ones to ever go through with it.

 See what credit is offered for SAT and SAT II scores